mehrbaniyan/sutech-compiler-1400/README.md

 ## Introduction
 This is the main repository for compiler design course project at university of technology of shiraz.

-For more info please read "Project Description.pdf".
+For more info please read **[Project Description.pdf](https://github.com/mehrbanian/sutech-compiler-1400/blob/main/Project%20Description.pdf)**.

 ## Project Essentials
 ### Grammar